RavanH/highlight-search-terms/readme.txt

 Dev time: 2h

 * using jQuery in no-conflict mode and $hlst instead of $ to avoid conflict with prototype
-* split variables and moved js extention in compacted form to static file
+* split variables and moved js extension in compacted form to static file
-* moved jQuery and extention to footer + only when actually needed for faster pageload
+* moved jQuery and extention to footer + only when actually needed for faster page load

 = 0.4 =